wpafw/wpafw.org/travel.md

 # Hotels

-## 🎉🎉 THE WPAFW 2019 HOTEL ROOM BLOCK IS OPEN! 🎉🎉
+## THE WPAFW 2019 HOTEL ROOM BLOCK IS CLOSED! 😢
 {:.has-text-centered}

+Unfortunately due to demand, our hotel block is currently FULL!
+We presently cannot expand the block, but we'll be looking into other options!
+Please stay tuned!

+---

 We're in the lovely **HOME2 SUITES BY HILTON PITTSBURGH / MCCANDLESS, PA**!